For the Birds Radio Program: Welcome to WOJB and KBEM with Ogden Nash

 (Recording of a Cardinal)

-Today “For the Birds” begins airing on two new stations–KBEM in Minneapolis, and WOJB in Hayward, Wisconsin.
+This week “For the Birds” begins airing on two new stations–KBEM in Minneapolis, and WOJB in Hayward, Wisconsin.
 Hayward has pretty much the same birds as most of the Northland–nesting thrushes, warblers and vireos, eagles and loons, and other specialties of the northern forest.
 Minneapolis’s birdlife is a bit different–they get cardinals, Red- bellied Woodpeckers, screech owls, and even an occasional Tufted Titmouse.
 Egrets–big white relatives of the Great Blue Heron, are common nesters in the Twin Cities, as are Canada Geese.
 The population of geese down there is exploding much the way Ring-billed Gulls are along Lake Superior.
 Ring-billed Gulls beg from picnickers in Minneapolis parks, but they don’t usually mooch for french fries at McDonald’s–people in the Cities usually have to settle for House Sparrows at fast food joints.

 Wisconsin and Minnesota are perfectly located–we can see the bobwhite and cardinal at the northernmost edge of their ranges, the Gray Jay and Boreal Chickadee at the southernmost edge, the American Avocet and Prairie Falcon at the easternmost edge, and the Golden-winged Warbler at the westernmost edge.
 Bald Eagles are considered endangered everywhere in the U.S. except for four states–including Wisconsin and Minnesota.
 We probably have the best birding anywhere in the U.S. except along the coasts.